 The cases and concepts of the course take the total business as the unit of analysis, and the general manager of the business as the key actor.
-The materials encompass a wide range of industries, businesses and issues.
+The materials encompass a wide range of geographies, businesses sectors, and issues.
 They are integrated, nevertheless, through their emphasis on the key general management tasks of: